solegarciacoach/project-1-buenavida/README.md

-# Buenavida, your wellness transformation
+# Buenavida, a wellness website

 The Buenavida website is a landing page designed for busy adults aged 25-40 looking to improve their wellbeing and achieve greater calm, focus, and work-life balance.